hochangjun/guessmydrawing/README.md

 A real-time multiplayer drawing guessing game with blockchain wagering on Monad Testnet, powered by MultiSynq for seamless real-time synchronization and Privy for secure wallet authentication.

+## 📱 Farcaster Mini App Version

+**NEW!** We're building a Farcaster mini app version optimized for mobile and social gaming.
+See [`FARCASTER_MINIAPP_PROMPT.md`](./FARCASTER_MINIAPP_PROMPT.md) for detailed implementation instructions.

+### Key Farcaster Features:
+- **🎯 Social Identity Integration** - Use Farcaster profiles, pfps, and usernames
+- **📱 Mobile-First Design** - Touch-optimized drawing canvas and UI
+- **🔗 Viral Sharing** - Auto-compose casts for lobby invites and game results
+- **👥 Social Discovery** - Find lobbies with mutual follows and friends
+- **🏆 Social Achievements** - Leaderboards with Farcaster social context

+> **Want to build the Farcaster version?** Check out the comprehensive prompt in `FARCASTER_MINIAPP_PROMPT.md` with all technical details, environment variables, and implementation steps.

 ## 🎮 Game Features

 - **🎨 Real-time Multiplayer Drawing Canvas** - Players draw and see others' drawings in real-time with enhanced visual effects